Houston and Southeast Texas

 The piney woods of East Texas is a gateway to outdoor recreation from hiking to boating to camping and more.
 Camping in Texas is a three-season getaway.
 With milder temperatures from fall through spring, Huntsville is perfect for a weekend getaway in the forest, close to Houston.
 Here are the top things to do in Huntsville, Texas with kids.

-The East Texas Piney Woods
+What are the East Texas Piney Woods

-Sam Houston National Forest
+Explore Sam Houston National Forest

 Texas offers four national forests, all located northeast of Houston.
-Located 50 miles north of the Houston metroplex, Sam Houston National Forest is managed area more than a developed park.
-So visitors will find limited services except in the recreation areas.
+Sam Houston National Forest, 50 miles north of Houston, is a managed wilderness than a developed park.
+So visitors will find limited services except in the official recreation areas.

 The first fall cold front signals the leaves to change colors.
-Winter is mostly mild and the evergreen pines keep the forest shaded.
+Winter is mostly mild, and the evergreen pines keep the forest shaded.
 Spring brings the flowering trees and wildflowers.

 For birders, Sam Houston National Forest offers glimpses of the protected Bald Eagles during the wintertime.
-Or see an endangered red cockaded woodpecker working on a nest in a pine tree.
+Or see an endangered red-cockaded woodpecker working on a nest in a pine tree.

-Galveston Beach Getaway
+Top Things to Do on a Galveston Beach Getaway

 Lone Star Hiking Trail

-Log scrambling isn’t necessary though a fun activity for kids.
+Log scrambling isn’t necessary, though, a fun activity for kids.
 Photo Credit: Catherine Parker

-If you’re a long-distance trail hiker, or training for a long-distance trail hike, the Lone Star Hiking Trail (LSHT) is contained entirely in the Sam Houston National Forest.
+If you’re a long-distance trail hiker or training for a long-distance trail hike, the Lone Star Hiking Trail (LSHT) is contained entirely in the Sam Houston National Forest.
 Though not as widely known as the AT or the PCT, it’s the longest hiking trail in Texas.

 The 128-mile marked trail is divided into three separate sections and includes several loops.
 Part of the LSHT maintains National Recreational Trail status.

 The 40-mile Lake Conroe section starts east of Richards along State Highway 149 to the Stubblefield Recreation Area.
-Find trailheads 1, 2, 3, 4 and 6 along with off-highway parking.
+Find trailheads 1, 2, 3, 4 and 6, along with off-highway parking.

 The 60-mile Central section of the LSHT starts at the Stubblefield Recreation Area and passes just north of Huntsville State Park.
 It continues to LSHT Trailhead 9 off FM 945, south of Evergreen.